 When babies are born they are extremely attuned to their internal signals of hunger and fullness.
 When they are hungry they know, and they will let you know too!
-They also know when they are full, and they stop eating.
-This ability is so fine-tuned that – if left to determine their own intake – they will eat to within a few calories of their energy intake from the previous day.
+They also know when they are full, and they will stop eating.
+This ability is so fine-tuned that – if left to determine their own energy intake – they will eat to within a few calories of their daily energy needs.

 The transition to solid food is a particularly tricky time, because this tends to be when well-intentioned adults step-in and begin doing the feeding.
 This happens for various reasons: kids are messy when they’re learning to eat and parents don’t want to deal with the mess; parents think their kids don’t know how to eat (more specifically, how to feed themselves); or because care-givers have an expectation about how much their kids should be eating and want to retain control over that amount.

 But whatever the reason, the result is often the same: kids stop listening to their own signals and start paying attention to what everyone else is telling them.

 Why should you care about this?
 Because research tells us that overriding these signals (not listening to those internal cues of hunger and satiety) can lead to overeating and eating in the absence of hunger.
 And, relearning to hear these messages takes a lot of patience and hard work.
 Personally, I often mistake thirst for hunger, and end up eating…then feeling unsatisfied…because what I really needed was a drink.
 Even knowing this about myself, it remains a tough message for me to hear.